dshank-forge/FSND/projects/02_trivia_api/starter/README.md

 [View the README.md within ./frontend for more details.](./frontend/README.md)

-Bookmark - Working on endpoint for getting questions by category and its unit tests.
+Bookmark - Working on endpoint for playing the trivia game and its unit tests.